 Delivery of flowers, balloons, for students during the school day is discouraged.
 If deliveries are received, they will not be given to the student until after school is dismissed.
-Students may not be allowed to take items home on the bus that could distract or impair the driver's vision, have the potential to create a mess, or could be a potential safety hazard (i.e. balloons, glass flower vase, etc).
-Students may be delivered lunch before or during their allotted lunch period.
+Students may not be allowed to take items home on the bus that could distract or impair the driver's vision, have the potential to create a mess, or could be a potential safety hazard (i.e. balloons, glass flower vase, etc.).
+Students are not allowed to have lunch delivered during the school day.